![]() |

 the South Bank of the River Thames in London.

-headed Labour government elected in 1945, whilst being vehemently opposed to by
+The Festival was closely associated with the Clement Attlee-headed Labour government, elected in 1945, while being vehemently opposed by

 act was to instruct the clearance of the South Bank site (all bar the Royal